 Make sure let your decal cure for 72 hours.
 There is nothing you have to do for this, except to make sure that it does not get wet and you don’t touch it.
 This helps to make sure that it is really attached to the final project.
 There is no need to add any sort of sealant over the top of the decal.

 I have had a decal on my car for almost 4 years now.
 It has held up just fine through rain and snow.
 If you are placing decals on things that will be washed, like a tumbler, I would recommend hand washing those just to be safe.
+I hope this tutorial helped you understand the process for making decals with your Cricut.

 If you found this helpful, you should join my Teach Me Cricut Design Space Facebook Group.
 You can ask me questions and I will share all of my best tips and tricks with you.